Telecominfraproject/wlan-cloud-ucentralsec/README.md

 `owsec` hs the ability to send SMS messages to users during login or to send notifications.
 In order to do so, an SMS provider must be configured.
 At present time, 2 providers are supported: Tilio and AWS SNS

-#### AWS SNS
+#### AWS SMS
 For SNS you must create an IAM ID that has sns:sendmessage rights.

 ```asm
 smssender.provider = aws